Suu Kyi detention extended as protests continue in Myanmar - WTMJ

 YANGON, Myanmar (AP) — Myanmar’s military leaders have extended their detention of deposed leader Aung San Suu Kyi, whose remand was set to expire Monday and whose freedom is a key demand of the crowds of people continuing to protest this month’s military coup.

 Suu Kyi will now be remanded until Feb.
-17, according to Khin Maung Zaw, a lawyer asked by Suu Kyi’s party to represent her.
-He told reporters of the extension outside a court in the capital, Naypyitaw.
+17, when she will likely appear in court by videoconference, according to Khin Maung Zaw, a lawyer asked by Suu Kyi’s party to represent her.

 Protesters continued to gather across Myanmar on Monday following a night in which authorities cut the country’s internet access and increased the security presence in major cities seeking to curtail demonstrations.